CategoriesArchitecture Tourism

 Domes and Minarets

-image of domes and minarets of badshahi mosque lahore
+image of domes and minarets of badshahi masjid lahore

 Crowning the mosque are three large domes, with the central dome being the tallest.
 At each corner rise four towering minarets, approximately 226 feet (69 meters) high.
 These minarets enhance the mosque’s vertical grandeur while serving traditional functional purposes such as the call to prayer.